 There is a rate guarantee of 36 months.
 In other words, your premiums won’t go up for 3 years.
 If there is a disadvantage to this plan, it is that rates do go up every 5 years as participants enter new age bands.
 However, in looking at rates for many occupations, they are competitive.

 The employee can pay up to 100% of the premium.
-If you do pay 100%, ALL employees must participate.
+If you as the business owner pay 100% of the premiums, then ALL employees must participate.

-You can even carve out a class of employees if you wish.
+Additionally, you can even carve out a class of employees, if you wish.
 So, if you have office staff who wants coverage, you can do that.

-Eligibility For Disability Insurance For Small Business Owners
+Eligibility And Participation For Guaranteed Issue Disability Insurance For Small Business Owners

 Firms in business for less than 1 year, not participating in social security, and with employees living on the employer’s premise are ineligible.

 Home-based businesses are also ineligible.
-An easy workaround on this is to establish an official shared office or virtual office space.
+An easy workaround for this, however, is to establish an official shared office or virtual office space.